Breaking Through Terraform's Ceiling: A New Approach to IaC State Management

 - Strong Type Safety: Catch errors before deployment

-- Task-Based Workflows: Clear operation ordering and dependencies
+- Built-in governance: Clear operation ordering and dependencies

 How Mantis Addresses These Needs

-Let's take an example to illestrate the difference between the approaches of Terraform and Mantis to state management.
+Let's take an example to illustrate the difference between the approaches of Terraform and Mantis to state management.

 Terraform Approach: